josh-flatt/cs350/Documents/Milestone-3/AI.md

-Of course!
  Here's a new addition for Milestone 3:

 **Prompt:**
 "Our team is focusing on the scalability and performance aspects of our LinkedIn-like website.
 Can you provide insights on strategies to ensure our platform can handle a growing user base and maintain optimal performance?"